shy2net/vscode-taskkill/README.md

 ## Known Issues

-- This extension is currently only supported on Windows.
+- This extension is currently only supported on Windows and Mac.

 ## Release Notes

+### 0.0.4

+- Added MAC support

 ### 0.0.3

-Initial release of extension.
+- Initial release of extension.